rehierl/html-outliner-spec/outliner-steps-mod.md

-The outline algorithm's steps specified in:
+* The algorithm's steps derived from the new pseudocode description.

-* asdf
+  (html-outliner -> pseudocode -> outliner-steps)